 1. I wish ______________would come true today.

-3. I’ve coined the word, _______, to change how the world thinks.
+3. I’ve coined this word to change how the world thinks: __________.

 My word for #4 is “eternity.”
-It’s oceanic, galactic, immense and immeasurable.
-Just too vast to grasp.
+It is galactic, immeasurable.
+Too vast to grasp.

 Back to my question, “Where do words come from, especially the first ones?”
 Jesus’ friend, John, a fisherman-turned wordsmith, called Jesus “the Word.”
 Since Jesus is God’s Son, and God is infinite and eternal, I reckon the back story of the first-ever word is buried in oblivion.